mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

     clockwise on the rotary motor, and 53.4 milli Newtons, which equates to about 5.45 grams of mass with the force of gravity.

+- `<send-binary/[on|off]>`
+  - Set the binary send type on or off.
+Off means to send as plain text.
+    This is only applicable to the message types that are implemented in both text and binary format.
+  - Example: `<send-binary/on>` tells the arduino to send messages in binary format instead of the default text format.

 ### Supported text messages from the arduino